greatroboticslab/HumanoidRobotTrainingData/README.md

 	conda activate depthanything
 	python Video_YTB_text.py --start <start> --end <end>

 The <start> and <end> parameters determine the range of files to process.
 For instance, 0 and 100 will process the first 100 files.
+The raw frames will be saved in video_processing/output/ and the depth frames will be saved in depth_anything_baseline/output/

 ### Generating Tasks